Living in Taiwan 101: Read This Before Moving to Taiwan in 2023!

 Mask wearing was common in Taiwan even before 2020, but it’s one of the reasons they did so well.

 Even during the COVID pandemic, when Taiwan was still totally closed to tourists, you were allowed in if you had a job lined up.
 You still had to undergo quarantine upon arrival, among other restrictions.
-Quarantine came to an end on October 13, 2022, and almost all remaining COVID restrictions ended on March 20, 2023.
-To find out what’s left of them, see my guide to Taiwan’s current entry restrictions.
+Quarantine came to an end on October 13, 2022, and virtually all remaining COVID restrictions ended on March 20, 2023.

 It’s important to note that mask wearing is still common in Taiwan.
-The rule for wearing masks outdoors ended in December 2022, and the indoor one was also dropped in February 2023 (except for on public transit and in medical facilities, where they must still be worn).
-But most locals still wear them all the time.
+The rule for wearing masks outdoors ended in December 2022, and the indoor one was also dropped in February 2023 (except for in hospitals and medical facilities, where they must still be worn).
+But some locals still wear them all the time, even going into 2024.

 Reasons to Consider Living in Taiwan